SherineAwad/multiomicsGRN/README.md

 - `CellTypeX(3)` = Leiden Cluster 3, annotated as CellTypeX.
 - `CellTypeY(5)` = Leiden Cluster 5, annotated as CellTypeY.

+##  🚨🚨🚨 Difference between Plot 1 and Plot 2

+### Plot 1: scRNA mapping (`celltype_scrna`)
+- **Level:** Per-cell
+- **How:** Each ATAC cell is assigned an scRNA label
+  - Multiome → by shared barcode
+  - Separate datasets → by similarity mapping (e.g., gene activity → scRNA reference)
+- **Result:**
+  - Individual cells show their scRNA identity.
+  - A Leiden cluster may look mixed (e.g., some MG, some Rod, some Cone).
+- **Interpretation:** Fine-grained view of how every single ATAC cell maps to RNA cell types.

+---

+### Plot 2: Cluster-level annotation (after annotation)
+- **Level:** Per-cluster
+- **How:** Each Leiden cluster is renamed based on the **majority scRNA label** of its cells
+  - Example: if 80% of cells in Cluster 2 are MG → Cluster 2 is annotated as `MG(2)`.
+- **Result:**
+  - Each cluster gets one “consensus” label.
+  - Mixed identities inside a cluster are no longer shown.
+- **Interpretation:** Coarse-grained view where clusters are given a single dominant biological identity.

 ### All MG?
 Checking and fixing !!!!

 ![annotated clusters](outs/umap_clusters/annotated_clusters_umap.png)